apaleslimghost/minecraft-world-splicer/readme.md

 <img align="right" width="300" src="https://user-images.githubusercontent.com/631757/94169395-a7a67c00-fe86-11ea-802f-e13b5c3b3572.png" alt="screenshot of merged minecraft world map">

+# unmaintained, does not work in minecraft 1.17 onwards

+sorry

 # minecraft world splicer

 move a section of a minecraft world into another, entities and all